 Wayne Barsky is a partner in the Century City office of Gibson, Dunn & Crutcher, and is National Co-Chairman of the firm's 125-lawyer Intellectual Property Practice Group.
 He focuses on patent litigation for clients in the life science, pharmaceutical, medical device, game publishing, media, and social networking industries, and has extensive trial and appellate experience in federal courts throughout the country and in the U.S. International Trade Commission.

-In 2006, Wayne was selected as one of the top 500 trial lawyers in the United States by LawDragon Magazine, named a national “Litigation Star” in the 2012 edition of Institutional Investor’s Benchmark Litigation Guide, and The Best Lawyers in America 2012 and 2013 recognized him in the areas of Litigation: Intellectual Property and Litigation: Patents.
-He was named 2011 Los Angeles Intellectual Property Lawyer of the Year, and was singled out as a “superb litigator” in the IAM 250 Life Sciences Survey in 2010.
+In 2006, Wayne was selected as one of the top 500 trial lawyers in the United States by LawDragon Magazine, named a national "Litigation Star" in the 2012 edition of Institutional Investor's Benchmark Litigation Guide, and The Best Lawyers in America has recognized him from 2012-2017 in the areas of Litigation: Intellectual Property and Litigation: Patents.
+He was named 2011 Los Angeles Intellectual Property Lawyer of the Year, and was singled out as a "superb litigator" in the IAM 250 Life Sciences Survey in 2010.
 Most recently, Wayne was named a Life Sciences Star in the Intellectual Property category of the inaugural edition of LMG Life Sciences, a supplement to Managing Intellectual Property magazine.

 Wayne is routinely called upon in high-profile cases, and has represented both plaintiffs and defendants in more than 75 patent infringement actions.
 For example, Wayne was one of the lead trial lawyers representing Stac Electronics in its landmark patent infringement suit against Microsoft Corporation pertaining to data compression technology, where Stac was awarded a record $120 million after a month-long jury trial, and a post-judgment, world-wide recall of Microsoft's then-current operating system for personal computers.
 Other representative engagements include: